-Each year the LAPS Foundation presents roughly 10 graduating LAHS seniors with scholarships.
-The awards go to students who have demonstrated a balance of academic excellence, extracurricular participation and community service throughout their high school careers, both for their schools and their community.
+Each year the LAPS Foundation presents several graduating LAHS seniors with a Community Service scholarship.
+The awards go to students who have demonstrated community service throughout their high school careers, both for their schools and their community.
 In 2022 LAPS Foundation created a new scholarship for students planning on a career technical path.
 One or two students will be awarded the Career Technical Scholarship each year.
 LAPS Foundation scholarship winners choose an Educator of Distinction, who is an educator that had a positive impact on the student’s time in the Los Alamos Public Schools.
 LAPS Foundation also administers several memorial scholarships.

 Scholarships Administered by the LAPS Foundation

 In addition to its own scholarships, the LAPS Foundation administers the following scholarships, by managing the funds and in some cases reviewing applications and selecting the winners:

 This scholarship is named for Larry Baca, a renowned coach in Los Alamos for 30 years and member of the Los Alamos High School Hall of Fame and New Mexico Coaches Hall of Fame.
 He was a tremendous athlete at LAHS participating in baseball, basketball, wrestling, football and track.
 A role model to youth in our community, Baca’s humility, determination and sportsmanship enabled his track teams to achieve numerous district and state track titles.
 The 2020 scholarship went to Steven Strevell.